Chengdu: Name

-not far from Chengdu are found the large salt water wells of the Yangtze basin.
+not far from Chengdu are found the large saltwater wells of the Yangtze basin.

-Logo
+Emblem

-The city logo adopted in 2011 is inspired by the Golden Sun Bird, an ancient relic unearthed in 2001 from the Jinsha Site.
+The city emblem, adopted in 2011, is inspired by the Golden Sun Bird, an ancient relic unearthed in 2001 from the Jinsha Site.

 History

 The archaeological site of Jinsha is a major discovery in Chengdu in 2001.

 Early history

 Archaeological discoveries at the Sanxingdui and Jinsha Site have established that the area surrounding Chengdu was inhabited over four thousand years ago, in the 18th–10th century BC.
 At the time of China's Xia, Shang, and Zhou dynasties, it represented a separate ancient bronze-wielding culture that, following its partial sinification, became known to the Chinese as Shu.
 Shu was conquered by Qin in 316 BC, and the settlement was re-founded by Qin general Zhang Yi.